startup jobs for PT OT SLP professionals

 • Long hours.
 Now, this is not always the case, especially for larger startups (those larger than about 30 people).
 However, if you’re an early employee, you’ll likely be working quite long hours.
 The nice thing is, though, you’ll often LOVE the work.
 If you’re concerned about work-life balance, be sure to ask about this in your interview.

 • Questionable compensation.
 Some startups will offer low pay in exchange for equity or stocks.
-You’ll want to be very careful about this and run your contract by an attorney familiar with startups and/or business law so you don’t sign your soul away for pennies.
+You’ll want to be very careful about this and run your contract by an attorney familiar with startups and/or business law so you don’t sign your soul away for pennies or a promise of what might be.

 Where can I find startup jobs for physical therapists?

 There are several places to look for startup jobs.
-One is on my job seekers’ page.
-I partner with companies to specifically help them source people just like you for their non-clinical roles!
-You can also check sites like Angel List.
+One is by joining our email list on our job seekers’ page.
+We partner with companies to specifically help them source people just like you for their non-clinical roles!

 How can I build skills for non-clinical roles at startups?

-While many of your clinical skills and soft skills will be applicable to startups, it’s super helpful to have additional tech skills on your resume.
+While many of your clinical skills and soft skills will be applicable to startups, it’s super helpful to have additional tech and business skills on your resume.
 Again, you’ll want to understand the type of role you want to determine the type of skills you’ll want to build.
-That said, some skills you’ll want to consider are listed below, along with recommended courses to help you build those skills.

 Skillshare

-Skillshare is a one-stop shop for those looking to learn lots of tech skills.
-We recommend Skillshare for those who want to learn as many skills as possible in a short time…because you can get two months for free with zero commitment.
+Skillshare is a one-stop shop for those looking to learn lots of creative and tech skills.
+We recommend Skillshare for those who want to learn as many skills as possible in a short time…because you can get a full month for free with zero commitment.
 During that time, you can take as many courses as you want.

 It’s best to use Skillshare to fill up the part on your non-clinical resume where you list your “hard skills” (tech skills).
 We discuss this in Non-Clinical 101.